 2. Be considerate.

 Kindness is all about showing consideration to others.
-So when it comes to being a kind mom, we need to be considerate of our children.
-That doesn’t mean that we say yes to their every whim or wait on them hand and foot.
-It means that we consider them and their feelings as we make decisions that will affect them.
+So when trying to be a kind mom, we need to be considerate of our children.
+That doesn’t mean we say yes to their every whim or wait on them hand and foot.
+It means we consider them and their feelings as we make decisions that will affect them.
 We consider where they are emotionally and respond to the needs we recognize.

 3. Be loving.

-The passage from 1 Corinthians so often read at weddings applies to day-to-day “mom life” too.
-[Tweet This] Love is kind.
-Love is what will motivate us to be kind when we’re exhausted, in PMS, or stressed out about finances.
-So instead of taking out our frustrations on our children, deal with them kindly.
+The passage from 1 Corinthians so often read at weddings applies to day-to-day mom life, too.
+Love is kind.
+Love is what will motivate us to be kind when we are exhausted, have PMS, or are stressed out about finances.
+So instead of taking out our frustrations on our children, deal with the kids kindly.

 4. Give a disclaimer.

 Some days, we feel like our kindness well has run completely dry.
 At those times, be honest with your kids.
 “I am having a really bad day.
 I don’t want to be mean or grouchy, and I’m going to do my best to be kind, but I wanted to warn you in case I seem a little off today.”